 1. Bike the lush vineyards of Colchagua Valley

-Saddle up for two full days of sensational cycling through Chile’s verdant vineyards.
+Saddle up for a full day of sensational cycling through Chile’s verdant vineyards.
 We’ll pedal from estate to estate at a comfortable pace, stopping for guided tastings and exuberant lunches.
 We’ll refuel on juicy reds and vibrant rosés.
 At one estate we’ll even have the opportunity to bottle and cork our own signature vintage – the perfect souvenir for the oenophile on your list.
 This will truly be the highlight of the tour.

 Ready to uncork Chile?